lausan3/lausan3/README.md

 ## •ᴗ• Who I am
 I'm a senior undergraduate pursuing a Bachelors of Science in Computer Science and Game Programming from the [City University of New York](https://www.cuny.edu).

-My dream is to become a full time back-end software engineer working on features in the tech that people use like phones, cars, and XR tech!
+My dream is to become a full time full-stack mobile software engineer working on features in the AR/VR, smartphone, and automotive industries!

 <!--
 ## 👔 Experience